 It’s also commonly thought that Joseph was significantly older than Mary.
 However, there is absolutely nothing in the Bible to indicate that.

-Age can be important in a marriage, but it is far less important than other issues such as salvation, spiritual maturity, compatibility, etc. As people get older, age difference means less and less.
-Obviously, a 40-year-old marrying a 20-year-old will be questioned, while no one will think twice about an 80-year-old marrying a 60-year-old.
-The only warning regarding age in marriage is to avoid marrying someone young for lustful purposes, and avoid marrying someone older for money.
-The best course of action is to pray to God for wisdom concerning any prospective relationship (James 1:5).
+Given the Bible’s silence on the issue, we can say that, in the end, age differences in relationships are not a major concern to God.
+Age can be important in a marriage, of course, but it is far less important than other issues such as salvation, spiritual maturity, compatibility, etc. As people get older, age differences mean less and less.
+Obviously, a 40-year-old marrying an 18-year-old will raise some eyebrows, but no one thinks twice about an 82-year-old marrying a 60-year-old.

 The person we marry should be of the opposite gender (Genesis 2:21–25), and he or she should be a believer in Christ (2 Corinthians 6:14).
 And, of course, we should marry for the proper reasons (lust and greed being improper reasons).
 Beyond those guidelines, we have a certain amount of freedom concerning whom to marry.
 Age differences are a matter of consideration, and we should certainly ask for wisdom when the difference is great (James 1:5), but the Bible does not treat age differences as a moral or spiritual issue.